-To further explain the $Ra$-dependence of the success-rate curves, we examine the organisation of the carrier flow.
-Specifically, we apply proper orthogonal decomposition (POD) to extract the dominant coherent structures.
-POD has been widely used to study LSC dynamics in convection cells \citep{Podvin2015JFM, Castillo2019JFM, Soucasse2019JFM}.
-The spatiotemporal velocity field $\bm{u}(\bm{x},t)$ is expressed as a superposition of empirical orthogonal eigenfunctions $\bm{\phi}_i(\bm{x})$ with time-dependent amplitudes $a_i(t)$:
+To further examine the \(Ra\) dependence of the success-rate curves, we analyse the organisation of the carrier flow.
+Specifically, we apply POD to extract the dominant coherent structures.
+The POD method has been widely used to study LSC dynamics in convection cells \citep{Podvin2015JFM, Castillo2019JFM, Soucasse2019JFM}.
+The spatiotemporal velocity field \(\bm{u}(\bm{x},t)\) is expressed as a superposition of empirical orthogonal eigenfunctions \(\bm{\phi}_i(\bm{x})\) with time-dependent amplitudes \(a_i(t)\):